Workplace Accessibility: How to Create An Accessible & Inclusive Organization

-In this article, we’ll explore what workplace accessibility is, why it’s essential, and the three best practices you’ll need to know to create an accessible workplace for your team.
+But when it comes to the workplace, how should businesses accommodate individuals with disabilities such as amputees and people suffering from paralysis to make the playing field fair for everyone?
+In this article, we’ll explore what workplace accessibility is, why it’s essential, and the three best practices you’ll need to know to prioritize disability inclusion in the workplace.

 At its core, the word access means the ability to approach or enter – without barriers.
 An accessible workplace is one where every employee has the tools, resources, and accommodations they need to perform their job duties.